xmed-lab/GenericSSL/README.md

 # [NeurIPS-2023] Towards Generic Semi-Supervised Framework for Volumetric Medical Image Segmentation

-This repo is the official implementation of 'Towards Generic Semi-Supervised Framework for Volumetric Medical Image Segmentation' which is accepted at NeurIPS-2023.
+This repo is the official implementation of [Towards Generic Semi-Supervised Framework for Volumetric Medical Image Segmentation](https://arxiv.org/abs/2310.11320) which is accepted at NeurIPS-2023.

 <p align = "center">
 <img src="./images/analysis.png" width="70%"/>